WSTG - Latest

 Log Access Control

 Event log information should never be visible to end users.
-Even web administrators should not be able to see such logs since it breaks separation of duty controls.
-Ensure that any access control schema that is used to protect access to raw logs and any applications providing capabilities to view or search the logs is not linked with access control schemas for other application user roles.
-Neither should any log data be viewable by unauthenticated users.
+Even web administrators should not have access to such logs as it breaches separation of duty controls.
+Ensure that any access control schema that is used to protect access to raw logs, and any application providing capabilities to view or search the logs are not linked with access control schemas for other application user roles.
+Neither should any log data be visible to unauthenticated users.

-Review of logs can be used for more than extraction of usage statistics of files in the web servers (which is typically what most log-based application will focus on), but also to determine if attacks take place at the web server.
+Reviewing logs can be used not only for extracting usage statistics of files in web servers (which is typically what most log-based applications focus on) but also for determining if attacks are occurring on the web server.

 - 40x (not found) error messages.
 A large amount of these from the same source might be indicative of a CGI scanner tool being used against the web server

-Log statistics or analysis should not be generated, nor stored, in the same server that produces the logs.
+Log statistics or analysis should not be generated or stored in the same server that produces the logs.
 Otherwise, an attacker might, through a web server vulnerability or improper configuration, gain access to them and retrieve similar information as would be disclosed by log files themselves.